-It’s one of the most common hormonal endocrine disorders in women and referred to as a ‘silent killer.’
-I’m talking about polycystic ovarian syndrome, aka polycystic ovary syndrome (PCOS), which affects anywhere from 5 percent to 20 percent of women of childbearing age.
+This “silent disorder” is one of the most common hormonal disorders in women.
+It’s closely associated with infertility and can create a heavy emotional burden on those who suffer with it, on top of its many symptoms and related physical problems.
+This disorder is called polycystic ovarian syndrome, or polycystic ovary syndrome (PCOS), which affects anywhere from 6 percent to 21 percent of women of childbearing age.
+(1)

-And if it runs in your family, then you’re may be at a higher risk to develop this hormonal imbalance.
 The good news is there are many natural ways to treat PCOS symptoms, and it starts with doing everything you can to balance hormones naturally.
-Read on to learn more about PCOS and my recommendations on how to treat the symptoms of PCOS if you are one the estimated 5 million women in U.S. dealing with this condition.
+Read on to raise your PCOS awareness and find about ways to reverse the symptoms of PCOS naturally.

-PCOS is one of the most common hormonal imbalances affecting women today.
-While PCOS has been recognized and diagnosed for over 75 years and is now considered the leading form of endocrine disruption in women of reproductive age, there’s still a lot to learn about how exactly this hormonal imbalance occurs in different women and how it can most effectively be reversed.
+PCOS is one of the most common hormonal imbalances affecting women today and is often characterized by insulin resistance.
+The endocrine system is very complex; while PCOS has been recognized and diagnosed for over 75 years and is now considered the leading form of endocrine disruption in women of reproductive age, there’s still a lot to learn about how exactly this hormonal imbalance occurs in different women and how it can most effectively be reversed.

-For doctors, one of the challenges of identifying and treating PCOS is that it cannot be diagnosed with one test alone, plus PCOS symptoms closely mimic those of other hormonal disorders, like adrenal fatigue, chronic fatigue and thyroid disorders.
-While PCOS symptoms can come and go depending on fluctuations in someone’s lifestyle, insulin resistance affects 50 percent–70 percent of all women with PCOS, and when left untreated, this can increase the risk for metabolic syndrome, hypertension, dyslipidemia, glucose intolerance and diabetes down the road.
+While PCOS symptoms can come and go depending on fluctuations in someone’s lifestyle, insulin resistance affects 50–70 percent of all women with polycystic ovarian syndrome.
+(6) And when left untreated, this can increase the risk for metabolic syndrome, hypertension, dyslipidemia (high cholesterol and/or triglycerides) and diabetes down the road.

 - Hirsutism (excessive hair growth, including in places women don’t usually grow hair, such as on the face and abdomen)